hovertank3d/blurelf/README.md

 # blurelf
-blurelf applies gaussian blur to all loadable and executable sections of the given ELF file
+blurelf applies gaussian blur to selected section (default is .text) of the given ELF file

 example: